JeffreySarnoff/CardinalDicts.jl/README.md

 ### Purpose
 This package provides the user with dictionaries where the keys are indicies 1:n, and the values are of any predetermined type.
 While the total number of entries is set at construction, it is not necessary to give all keys associated values.
 Values may be entered (or altered) at any time.
 The data structure offers fast setting of and access to values via their indicies.
-For values that are of an immutable type, the retreival time is very fast.
+For values that are of an immutable type, the retrieval time is very fast.

 ### Overview
 This small package that couples a BitVector with a preallocated Vector{T} for some T to allow faster get/set for sequentially available information (or naturally 1:n keyed values), where any values may change or may be/become unavailable.
 The semantics for inaccessible [absent] values is up to you.
 The little benchmarking I have done is encouraging.